PierUgit/misc/FortranSnippets/test/sums_bench.md

 Accuracy benchmark
 ------------------

 Unless otherwise specified, we are looking at the benchmarks with the default compilation only (no fast-math).
 We are summing random numbers for values of $n$ from $2$ to $2^{30}$.
-The distribution of the errors being following a normal distribution, the graphs can be a bit obscure (black points below), so what we will plot in the rest of the document is a moving root mean square (RMS) value, that represents a local estimation of the average error:
+The distribution of the errors being following a normal distribution, the graphs can be a bit obscure (black points below), so what we will plot in the rest of the document is a moving root mean square (RMS) value:

 ![figure 1.0](sums_bench_files/fig10.png "figure 1.0")

 All graphs have a logarithmic horizontal axis.
 In this representation, a $f(n)=\sqrt{n}$ law looks like an exponential, and $f(n)=\sqrt{log_2(n)}$ looks like a $\sqrt{()}$ curve.

 An important point to determine the error is the reference result, supposed to be the "true summation".
 It could have been the **sum_qp** result, as the theoretical behavior ensures an extremely low error for the range of $n$ we use, but **sum_qp** proved to be too slow for repeated tests.
-Instead we use a full double precision version of the pairwise summation for the reference result.
+Instead we use a straight summation with an extended precision accumulator (80 bits floating point with 18 significant digits).

 # "+/-" distribution

-TFirst we compare the genuine versions of the methods:
+First we compare the genuine versions of the methods:

 ![figure 1.1](sums_bench_files/fig11.png "figure 1.1")

 Observations:
-- **sum_dp** has constantly an error that is equal to zero
+- **sum_dp** and **ksum** have constantly an error that is equal to zero
 - **sumi** and **sum_sp** behave exactly the same, with superimposed curves that grow exponentially.
 This tends to show that the intrinsic sum is implemented as a straightforward loop with a single precision accumulator
-- both **psum** and **ksum** tend to have a constant error, after a booth in the small $n$ values.
-We don't observe the expected $\sqrt{}$ shape for **psum**, and **ksum** has constantly a lower error.
+- **psum** has a behavior that looks like the expected the expected $\sqrt{()}$ shape.

 Looking now at the variants of **psum** specifically:

 ![figure 1.2](sums_bench_files/fig12.png "figure 1.2")

 Observations:
-- the errors first grow up to the number of elements that are classical summed, then tend to get back to a more or less constant error
+- **psum_10** as almost the same accuracy as **psum** (but is 2x faster, as seen above)
-- again, we don't observe the expected $\sqrt{}$ behavior.
+- For **psum_100** and **psum__1000** the errors first grow up to the number of elements that are classically summed, then tend to be moer or less constant rather than to fallow a $\sqrt{()}$ behavior.
+This can easily be explained from the theoretical behavior of $Err2$, where the $k$ value -which is constant- tend to rule the error for the range of $n$ that are tested here
 - even **psum_1000** has an error less than 10 ($Err2=10$ means that a full significant digit is lost on average).

 Looking now at the variants of **ksum** specifically:

 ![figure 1.3](sums_bench_files/fig13.png "figure 1.3")

-- the error first grow fast up to the number of elements in the chunk, then it tends to keep a "constant" trend
+- the error first grow fast up to the number of elements in the chunk, then it tends to follow a constant trend
 - even **ksum_1000** has an error less than 10 ($Err2=10$ means that a full significant digit is lost).
 The main interest is that the average error is supposed to be kept constant whatever $n$ above the chunk size.